grafana/opentelemetry-workshop-2023/lab-2-collection/README.md

 <a name="2.2-opentelemetry-collector-to-grafana-stack"></a>
 ## 2.2 - OpenTelemetry Collector to Grafana Stack

+> **Note** - This lab section requires the [otel-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) distribution of the OpenTelemetry Collector.

 Now let's see how the OpenTelemetry Collector ships data to an external destination.
 This example ships data to the Grafana Stack that includes [Tempo](https://grafana.com/oss/tempo) for traces, [Mimir](https://grafana.com/oss/mimir) for metrics, and [Loki](https://grafana.com/oss/loki) for logs.

 **Step 1.** Compare the code of the app with no instrumentation to the code of the app with traces instrumentation: `git diff --no-index otel-collector otel-collector-grafana-stack`